code-yeongyu/YouEye/README.md

 [한국어 README](https://github.com/code-yeongyu/YouEye/blob/master/README_ko.md)

-Using no-voice supported kiosk for blinded people is is extremly difficult.
+Using a no-voice supported kiosk is extremly difficult for blind people.

-Therefore, if you just reach your hand and capture it with your phone camera, YouEye will read you what will you touch.
+Therefore, if you just reach your hand up and capture it with your phone camera, YouEye will read you what will you touch.

 Currently, only python demos are available, with web-server wrapper.
 Word coordinate detector for <https://github.com/code-yeongyu/east-detector-socket-wrapper> is used for this project.